HenestrosaDev/audiotext/README.md

 If you want to open the code:
 - Clone the project with the `git clone https://github.com/HenestrosaConH/audiotext.git` command and then open it with your favourite IDE (mine is [PyCharm](https://www.jetbrains.com/pycharm/)).
 - Please bear in mind that you cannot generate a single .exe file for this project with PyInstaller due to the dependency with the CustonTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).
+- It's crucial to note that I've had to comment out the line `pprint(response_text, indent=4)` in the `recognize_google` function from the `__init__.py` file of the `SpeechRecognition` package.
+If it wasn't commented, the project would need to run a command line along with the GUI.
+Otherwise, the program wouldn't run when calling this function because the mentioned line throws an error that stops the function from running (in case that the program doesn't run on a console), which cannot be handled within the project code.

 <p align="right">(<a href="#top">back to top</a>)</p>